Sculpture Today 4: Anti-Monument: Non-traditional Forms of Commemoration

 Section of anti-monument creators:

 - Anne Peschken and Marek Pisarsky (duo Urban Art from Berlin and Myślibórz) – authors of the Wandering Buoy, nomadic, mobile anti-monument, http://www.urbanart-berlin.de/arbeiten,pl/wanderboje,pl.html

 - Taave Talve, Dean of the Faculty of Installation and Sculpture, Estonian Academy of Arts in Tallinn, Estonia: Problem of monuments in Estonia and examples of his own work

-Monika Weiss, artist, New York, and associate professor, Sam Fox School of Design & Visual Arts, Washington University in St Louis
+Monika Weiss, artist, New York, Associate Professor, Sam Fox School of Design & Visual Arts

 - Julita Dembowska, curator of the Władysław Hasior Gallery.
 Tatra Museum in Zakopane